angular/angular/aio/content/tutorial/toh-pt6.md

 HTTP

 @intro
-We convert our service and components to use Angular's HTTP service
+We convert our service and components to use Angular's HTTP service.

 @description
 Our stakeholders appreciate our progress.